 Aggregate quantitative information on remuneration, broken down by senior management and members of staff whose actions have a material impact on the risk profile of the Firm

-No staff whose actions have a material impact on the risk profile of the Firm received a sign on bonus.
-One Identified Staff received a severance payment of 135,000 Euros.
+No staff whose actions have a material impact on the risk profile of the Firm received a sign on bonus or a severance payment.

 No individuals are in pay brackets of at least EUR 1 million.